allan-ja/didomi-data-challenge/README.md

 # Didomi Data Challenge

-The repository is my answer of the Didomi Data Challenge.
+The repository is my answer to the Didomi Data Challenge.

 ## 0 - Requirements